leotralino/leotralino/README.md

 <p>
   I'm a </b>Data Scientist and Machine Learning Engineer.

-  I specialize in building GenAI applications, working with LLMs, and training large-scale ML/DL models.
+  I specialize in building GenAI applications with LLMs, and training/finetuning large-scale ML/DL models.

   Previously, I was an experimental particle physics researcher at Lawrence Berkeley National Laboratory working on the [IceCube Neutrino Observatory](https://icecube.wisc.edu/).
 </p>